connecting

 He brought with him the precious Phrabang Buddha image and created Luang Prabang as its capital.

-King Anouvong led unsuccessful rebellions against the Siamese and by 1827, Vientiane was burned to the ground.
+King Anouvong continued to lead unsuccessful rebellions against the Siamese and by 1827, Vientiane was burned to the ground.
 Lao artifacts were looted and Lao people were also taken to Siam as slaves.
 Today a substaintial ethnic Lao population lives in present day Thailand.

 Vientiane was in ruins when the French first arrived and by 1899, Vientiane became the capital of the French protectorate of Laos.
 The French helped rebuild the city, repairing many of the old temples.